 Additional Steps You Can Take

-Ultimately, protecting the security of your account is a partnership between you and Mercantile Bank.
-As described above, we take our responsibility to protect you and your accounts very seriously; it is one of our highest priorities and privileges as your bank.
-We also need your help as well.
+As described above, we take our responsibility to protect you and your accounts very seriously.
+It is one of our highest priorities and privileges as your bank.
+However, protecting the security of your account involves your help as well.
 Steps to take include:

 - Keep your computer, mobile devices, and operating and security software up to date.